emielvanseveren/zettelkasten/personal/latex.md

 # Latex

+> REDO THIS

 Maintain latex documents locally is rather hard.
 Packages should be installed manually, barely any intellisense, hard for collaboration...
 A great cloud alternative is Overleaf. https://www.overleaf.com.
 Easy file collaboration, version control, a lot of preinstalled packages and great documentation.

 ## Template

+> CREATE TEMPLATE FOR MASTER THESIS

 > TODO: create template
 {.is-info}